Buchanan blanks Niles 19-0 in renewal of rivalry - Leader Publications

 Still within striking distance, and Buchanan giving the Vikings opportunities with turnovers, Frey had to look to his defense to finish the job.
 The Bucks did just that against a young and inexperienced Niles offense.

 “Our defense has been our strongest part all year,” he said.
-“Our varsity starters and rotators have only given up one touchdown all year, back in week one.
+“Our varsity starters and rotators have only give up one touchdown all year, back in week one.
 So, it’s been great to see the guys step up even when we had our issues on offense.”

 Sassano said that for his offense, every play is a chance to gain experience.